marcobn/musicntwrk/README.md

+## pcsPy/rhythmPy/sonifiPy/timbrePy
-## pcsPy/rhythmPy/sonifiPy
+##
+## MUSIC𝄞NTWRK soon to be at www.musicntwrk.com

- A python library for pitch class set and rhythmic sequences classification and manipulation, the generation of networks in generalized musical spaces, and the sonification of arbitrary data
+ A python library for pitch class set and rhythmic sequences classification and manipulation, the generation of networks in generalized music and sound spaces, and the sonification of arbitrary data

  Copyright (C) 2018 Marco Buongiorno Nardelli http://www.materialssoundmusic.com, mbn@unt.edu